Get a 100% Rebate on Omnia Premium Through 03/27. Learn More

 Pool 7 Lake Onalaska (WI)

-Pierce Knarr reported catching Smallmouth Bass using the Shallow Diving Crankbaits (0-6') technique and St. Croix Mojo Bass Glass Casting Rods on Pool 7 Lake Onalaska.
+Pierce Knarr reported catching Smallmouth Bass using the Shallow Diving Crankbaits (0-6') technique and St. Croix Mojo Bass Glass Casting Rods - EOL on Pool 7 Lake Onalaska.
 Additional comments from this report: "Smallmouth are starting to show up consistently on wing dams.
 Fishing a dt 6 and other shallow diving crank baits are the best way to target these fish.
 Every day they are positioned a little different on the wing dams so fishing multiple allows you to dial in where they are at on a specific day!"

 Reported by